Handling Approvals

 - Approval Required — the agent shows you a card each time before running it.

-You can change this per tool in Agent → Settings tab → Enabled Tools section.
-Each tool has a toggle labelled Auto Execute or Approval Required.
-The defaults are:
+You can change this in Agent → Settings tab → Enabled Tools section.
+When you expand that section, each active tool shows a single button — either Auto Execute or Approval Required.
+Tapping or clicking the button flips that tool’s setting immediately.

 - Approval Required (default): installing a new skill, creating a new teammate agent, equipping a teammate with tools or skills, spawning a sub-agent, sharing a file externally, creating/updating/deleting a schedule, and POST/PUT/DELETE external API calls.